Cognition: Other fields

 Psychometrics examines how mental attributes can be measured.
 It includes the discussion of cognitive tests, which are methods designed to assess cognitive abilities.
-For example, IQ tests include tasks involving logical reasoning, verbal comprehension, spatial thinking, and working memory to estimate overall cognitive performance.
+IQ tests estimate overall cognitive performance by measuring how individuals perform on tasks involving logical reasoning, verbal comprehension, spatial thinking, and working memory.
 The Montreal Cognitive Assessment and the mini–mental state examination are tests to detect cognitive impairment, such as deficits in memory, attention, and language.

 Cognitive enhancement encompasses diverse ways to improve mental performance, including biochemical, behavioral, and physical factors.
 Biochemical approaches include balanced nutrition and psychoactive substances like caffeine and amphetamine.
 Behavioral enhancements cover physical exercise, sufficient sleep, meditation, and cognitive strategies, such as mnemonics.
 Physical enhancements encompass invasive and non-invasive brain stimulation as well as neurofeedback and wearable devices.

 Cognitive behavior therapy is a psychotherapy that analyzes psychological problems in terms of cognitive processes.
-It argues that maladaptive automatic thoughts, cognitive distortions, and unhealthy core beliefs lead to inaccurate interpretations of events and emotional distress.
+It argues that maladaptive automatic thoughts, cognitive distortions, and unhealthy core beliefs lead to inaccurate interpretations of events, emotional distress, and problematic behavior.
 For example, if a person has an unconscious core belief that they are fundamentally inadequate, they may misinterpret a neutral interaction as a rejection.
-Cognitive behavior therapists seek to restructure problematic attitudes by helping clients recognize and modify dysfunctional thought patterns.
+Cognitive behavior therapists seek to restructure problematic attitudes by helping clients modify dysfunctional thought patterns and maladaptive behavior.

 Many topics in computer science are relevant to cognition, particularly for approaches that understand cognition in terms of computation and information processing.
 Theories of computation examine the nature of computation and explore which problems can be solved computationally.
 Computer architecture has parallels with cognitive architecture, providing models of how different components interact to form a functional system.
 Another overlap concerns the field of knowledge representation, in which computer scientists explore formal data structures that make knowledge accessible to computational processes.
 Artificial intelligence is the capacity of certain computer systems to perform tasks requiring intelligence, such as reasoning and problem-solving.
-It includes the field of machine learning, through which computer systems can acquire new abilities not explicitly coded by programmers.
+It includes the field of machine learning, through which computer systems acquire new abilities not explicitly coded by programmers.
 The field of cognitive robotics integrates insights from these subfields to create intelligent robots.